dogecoinfoundation/libdogecoin/doc/tools.md

     ./such -c verifymessage -x bleh -s ICrbftD0KamyaB68IoXbeke3w4CpcIvv+Q4pncBNpMk8fF5+xsR9H9gqmfM0JrjlfzZZA3E8AJ0Nug1KWeoVw3g= -k D8mQ2sKYpLbFCQLhGeHCPBmkLJRi6kRoSg
     Message is verified!

-## Encrypted Mnemonics and Key Backups
+## Encrypted Mnemonics, Key and Seed Backups

-The `such` tool provides functionality to securely manage your encrypted mnemonics and key backups.
+The `such` tool provides functionality to securely manage your encrypted mnemonics, key and seed backups.
 With the ability to generate mnemonics and encrypt them for safe storage, and to decrypt them when needed, managing your cryptographic assets is made easier.
 To use encrypted files with `spvnode`, you must first use the `such` tool to generate and encrypt your mnemonic or master key.
 You can then use the `spvnode` tool to import the encrypted file and use it to connect to the network.

 ### Generating and Encrypting Mnemonics